firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-05-28-all-the-hometowns-you-cant-stay-away-from.md

 "Do you think the level above us is real?" you ask, because you’re high.
 The math is pretty simple: once a universe can make a simulated universe, it can make many.
 Any universe simulated well enough can make its own simulations.
 There might be infinite simulated universes for every real one.

 "I don’t know why I would care," she says.
-"Can’t get there, and even if I could, why would ‘real’ mean anything to me?"
+"Can’t get there and, even if I could, why would ‘real’ mean anything to me?"

 "Oh."
 You sit with this a minute.
 "Do you ever think about going back to your original reality?"

 She looks at you with pity that feels like a knife’s edge.
 "Don’t try it," she says.
 "Trust me.
 Don’t."

-"You don’t want to know the truth?" you ask her, and because you’re high, you don’t realize until much later that isn’t what she meant at all.
+"You don’t want to know the truth?" you ask her and, because you’re high, you don’t realize until much later that isn’t what she meant at all.

 "You’ll go crazy looking for those kind of answers, kid," she says.
 You’ve always hated being called "kid," and it’s harder to take advice from yourself than you expected.